techwriter-pl/techwriter-pl.github.io/blog/soap-rocznica/index.md

 Cytując oryginalny podpis z wpisu na ówczesnej stronie soap!:

-> You can tell when a man is serious
+> You can tell when a man is serious.

 ### Po pierwszym soap!